 Baked pasta with sausage alfredo sauce is a lot easier than the Timpano if you’re not feeling up for a challenge.
 You can have this on the table in about 40 minutes.
 Timpano is around 6 hours.

-- 1 lb mild Italian sausage - get the ground sausage not in the casing if you can
+- 1 lb mild Italian sausage - removed from casing and crumbled

 - 2 Tbsp butter

 - 2 cloves garlic - crushed

 - 1 cup heavy cream - 35% or higher fat content

 - 1 1/2 cups grated parmigiano reggiano - not the cardboard pre-fab stuff

 - crushed red chilies to taste - I like about a tsp for just a bit of bite